RGB-Tools/rgb-lightning-sample/README.md

   (`dataldk<n>`) nodes
 - add an entry for each additional rgb-node in `docker-compose.yml`, with different exposed port and data directory
-- run additional `cargo run`s for ldk nodes, specifying the correct rgb node and peer listening ports
+- run additional `cargo run`s for ldk nodes, specifying the correct bitcoind string, data directory, rgb node port, peer listening port and network

 ## On-chain operations